Linda Willem

 Professor - Spanish, Modern Language Center

-She currently is a member of the Executive Board of the Asociación Internacional de Galdosistas (International Association of Galdós Scholars), having formerly served as that organization's President (2018-2020), Secretary-Treasurer (2007-2016) and vocal (2002-2005).
+She has served on the Executive Board of the Asociación Internacional de Galdosistas (International Association of Galdós Scholars) as its President (2018-2020), Secretary-Treasurer (2007-2016), vocal (2002-2005) and ex-oficio advisor (2021-2023).
 She also is on the Editorial Board of Anales Galdosianos and has been named a Galdosiana de Honor by the Casa-Museo Pérez Galdós and the Cabildo de Gran Canaria.
 She recently was elected as an Académica correspondiente of ANLE (Academia Norteamernicana de la Lengua Española/North-American Academy of the Spanish Language) and has received Butler University's Distinguished Professor Award.
+She also has been given the Distinguished Wold Languages Researcher Award for 2024 from the Indiana Foreign Language Teachers Association and is being inducted into the Orden de Don Quijote by the Sigma Delta Pi National Spanish Honor Sociey in 2025.